When do molecular polaritons behave like optical filters?: Beyond optical filtering: Nontrivial polaritonic effects

 \subsection{Polariton-assisted photon recycling}

 In Sec.~\ref{sec:rp} we describe radiative pumping as emission from incoherent excitons, and express its rate in terms of linear spectroscopic observables (see Eq. \ref{eq:rp}).
 We find that light emitted from dark states can not only be transmitted out of the cavity, but also be re-absorbed by the material.
-This corresponds to radiative pumping from dark to polariton states, and subsequent decay from polaritons back to dark states \cite{Perez2024radiative}.
-Since light re-absorbed from dark states can be subsequently re-emitted (a second instance of decay from dark to polariton states), the total observed photoluminescence can not be described by the product of the bare molecular emission and the polariton transmission spectrum.
+This corresponds to radiative pumping from dark to polariton states, and subsequent decay from polaritons back to dark states \cite{Perez2025radiative}.
+Since the light emitted by the dark states can be re-absorbed and then subsequently re-emitted (a second instance of decay from dark to polariton states), the total observed photoluminescence can not be described by the product of the bare molecular emission and the polariton transmission spectra.

 Recent \textit{ab initio} quantum dynamics simulations showed that most of the polariton population decays to the dark states instead of via cavity leakage, especially for highly disordered ensembles.~\cite{sokolovskii2023multi} Here we confirm that this is a direct consequence of the polaritonic transmission spectrum overlapping significantly with the bare molecular absorption.
 We calculate the ratio between the re-absorption and transmission components of Eq. \ref{eq:rp} in the large-$N$ limit using Eqs. \ref{eq:absorption} and \ref{eq:transmission}.
 The resulting expression is equal to the product of the cavity quality factor and bare molecular absorption: